oksusoo1/fireflutter/README.md

 - Use case.
   - App can display categories of `community` category menu on the menu of community screen.
   - App can display categories of `community` category on the notifications setting screen.
 So that, users can only subscribe(or unsubscribe) community categories only.
+  - Use `categoryMenu` to group categories for listing, managing and more.